-about input processors can be accessed by

-calling xcube geninfo .
-Defaults to

-"default", an input processor that can deal

-with simple datasets whose variables have
+about input processors can be accessed by calling xcube geninfo .
+Defaults to "default", an input processor that can deal with simple datasets whose variables have

 dimensions ("lat", "lon") and conform with

-the CF conventions.

--c,config CONFIG xcube dataset configuration file in YAML

-format.
-More than one config input file is

-allowed When passing several config files,

-they are merged considering the order passed
+-c,config CONFIG the CF conventions. xcube dataset configuration file in YAML format.
+More than one config input file is allowed.When passing several config files, they are merged considering the order passed

 via command line.

 -o,output OUTPUT Output path.
 Defaults to 'out.zarr'

 -f,format FORMAT Output format.
-Information about output

-, formats can be accessed by calling xcube gen

-info.
-If omitted, the format will be

-guessed from the given output path.
+Information about output formats can be accessed by calling xcube gen info.
+If omitted, the format will be guessed from the given output path.

 -S,size SIZE Output size in pixels using format

-5, 5120 5121 " <width>,<height>".</height></width>
+5, 5120 5122 " <width>, <height>".</height></width>

 -R,region REGION Output region using format " <lon-min>,<lat-< td=""></lat-<></lon-min>

-R, Tegron Aldron min>, <lon-max>,<lat-max>"</lat-max></lon-max>
+min&gt;,<lon-max>,<lat-max>"</lat-max></lon-max>

 variables,vars VARIABLES Variables to be included in output.
 Comma-

-Valiables, Vals VARIABLES separated list of names which may contain
+separated list of names which may contain

 wildcard characters "" and "?".

-nocompling

-resampling line lieuene e Merel Mediere MirelMedel Merere et 1011027

-\rightarrow [Average Bilinear Cubic CubicSp line Lanczos Max Median Min Mode Nearest Q1 Q3]
+resampling oline Lanczos Max Median Min Mode Nearest Q1 Q3]

-Fallback spatial resampling algorithm to be

-used for all variables.
+Fallback spatial resampling algorithm to be used for all variables.
 Defaults to

 'Nearest'.
 The choices for the resampling

 algorithm are: ['Average', 'Bilinear',

 'Cubic', 'CubicSpline', 'Lanczos', 'Max',

 'Median', 'Min', 'Mode', 'Nearest', 'Q1',

-'Q3']

--a,append Deprecated.
+-a,append 'Q3'] Deprecated.
 The command will now always

 create, insert, replace, or append input

 slices.

 prof Collect profiling information and dump

 results after processing.

 no_sort The input file list will not be sorted

 before creating the xcube dataset.
 If

-no_sort parameter is passed, the order of

-the input list will be kept.
+no_sort parameter is passed, the order of the input list will be kept.
 This parameter

 should be used for better performance,

 provided that the input file list is in

 correct order (continuous time).

 -I,info Displays additional information about format

 options or about input processors.

 dry_run Just read and process inputs, but don't

-produce any outputs.

-help Show this message and exit.
+help produce any outputs.
+Show this message and exit.

+ueth SHOW LITTS HESSAGE AND EXIL.